Google Analytics vs Google Webmaster Tool

 11) Mobile Usability Report

-Mobile Usability Report gives you the overview of design and development issues with mobile whether the mobile content is user-friendly or not?
+Mobile Usability Report gives you an overview of design and development issues with mobile whether the mobile content is user-friendly or not?

 If your mobile design is not compatible, it will increase the bounce rate and low traffic.
 Make sure that your content fits the screen size, good resolution and links and buttons are proper.